SELF-PAY ONLY

 Assistant Clinical Professor of Psychiatry at

-• Anxieties.
-Numerous studies have concluded that psychoanalytic therapy often provides relief from social anxiety, social phobia, and panic disorder by understanding that symptoms are often metaphors for unconscious psychological issues.
+Anxiety.
+Numerous studies have concluded that psychoanalytic therapy often provides relief from social anxiety, social phobia, and panic disorder by understanding that symptoms are often expressions of unconscious psychological issues.

-• Chronic Pain/Somatization disorder, When a person has unexplained chronic pain with no clear physical cause, resulting in a significant focus on physical symptoms, such as pain, weakness, lethargy, physical exhaustion, or shortness of breath to a level that results in major emotional distress and/or significant social and interpersonal problems.
+Chronic Pain .
+To explore the source of unexplained chronic pain with no clear physical cause, that results in a significant focus on physical symptoms and that results in major emotional distress and/or significant social and interpersonal problems.

-• Personality disorders.
-Studies have found psychotherapy to be effective for many personality styles in which unstable moods, impulsivity, poor social/interpersonal and work relationships are the primary clinical presentation.
+Personality Disorders.
+Studies have found psychotherapy to be effective for many personality styles in which unstable moods, impulsivity, poor social/interpersonal styles, self-centeredness, insensitivity or a lack of empathy with others resulting in interpersonal conflicts in relationships.

-• Anger Unrealistic entitlement and need to control others that leads to anger, poor frustration tolerance and impulsivity can often be understood and managed through therapy.
+Anger.
+Unrealistic entitlement and need to control others resulting in anger, irritability, poor frustration tolerance, and impulsivity can often be understood and managed through therapy.

-• Trauma.
-Physical or emotional traumas or acute traumatic experiences, whether in childhood or later in life, can condition individuals to high levels of anxiety and stress that result in depression, insomnia, or anger can be helped and managed in therapy.
+Trauma.
+Physical or emotional traumas or acute traumatic experiences, whether in childhood or later in life, can condition individuals to high levels of anxiety and stress that result in depression, insomnia, or anger.

 Why Psychoanalytic/Psychodynamic Psychotherapy?